comanche/datatables-responsive/README.md

 That's it!

+If you need to destroy and recreate a data table on the same table element, see the `ajax-bootstrap-recreate-table.html` example.

 ##Thanks
 Thanks to Allan Jardine for making the best data table plugin for jQuery.
 Nothing out there comes close.